GERD: Foods to Watch and Often-Easier Choices

 Evidence-reviewed

 Gastroesophageal reflux disease (GERD) involves stomach acid moving into the esophagus, causing discomfort.
-While triggers vary significantly from person to person, certain foods and beverages are commonly reported to worsen symptoms.
-Understanding which items may be problematic for you—and which patterns may be better tolerated—can help you manage reflux more effectively.
+While triggers vary from person to person, certain foods and beverages are commonly associated with reflux symptoms and may be worth monitoring in your own experience.

-Because GERD symptoms and triggers are highly individual, working with a healthcare provider or registered dietitian can help you develop a personalized eating plan.
-They can also rule out underlying conditions and discuss whether additional interventions are appropriate for your situation.
+Because GERD severity and triggers are highly individual, and because persistent reflux can indicate a need for clinical evaluation, discuss your symptoms and dietary changes with your healthcare provider.
+They can rule out underlying conditions and recommend whether additional interventions—such as lifestyle modifications or other approaches—are appropriate for your situation.
 This guidance is general dietary information, not medical advice.

 • clinical_dietary_kb